-You love them, you love to hate them, you can’t live without them.
-Every morning, your very own cast of coffee shop characters amble into your business, bleary eyed and jonesing for their first (or fifth) hit of caffeine.
+You love them.
+You love to hate them.
+You can’t live without them.
+They’re your coffee shop customers!
+Every morning, your very own cast of caffeine-seeking characters amble into your business, bleary eyed and jonesing for their first (or fifth) hit of caffeine.

 After a while, you start to notice patterns.
 Like the guy who’s asking questions about your new cold brew is always standing in front of your merch shelf.
 Or the woman who’s always ordering while on her cell phone starts to squirm if her double Americano takes more than two minutes to make.